leonardcyber/unofficialkyc-cli/README.md

 And that's it.

-The snap works on more distributions than we could ever expect to suport directly, updates automatically, only occupies a trivial amount more space than it does when the CLI is compiled by hand, provides a standard environment for the thing to run in and for us to test, and allows us to sandbox it reasonably securely from the rest of your operating system without resorting to docker containers.
-It's too much of a quick win for us to start writing .debs and .emerges and .aurs by hand at the moment.
-Perhaps someday this CLI will be fantastically popular and this installation guide will be filled with distro-specific packages, but we're not going to go make them, because there's the snap.
+The snap works on more distributions than we could ever expect to suport directly, updates automatically, provides a standard environment for the thing to run in and for us to test, it's barely bigger than the default binary, and allows us to somewhat securely sandbox it from the rest of your operating system without resorting to docker containers.
+It's too much of a quick win for us to start writing .debs and .emerges and .aurs by hand, when we could be further developing the platform for the people that use it.

-Nevertheless, we understand automatic updates for some people are a no-no, even though in this case we think they're a net positive, and those people should go ahead and try:
+We do understand, however, that automatic updates for some people are a no-no, even though in this case we think they're a net positive.
+Those people who dislike either of those things should go ahead and try:

-### Manual compilation
+### Manual compilation (it's not as hard as it usually is)

 To manually compile, first install [go](https://golang.org).
 Then either run `go install github.com/unofficialkyc-cli`, or simply clone the repository and run `go build`.
 You should be left with a working CLI called `kycli` in your `~/go/bin/` folder or inside the cloned repository, respectively.
-You can place that wherever you like.
+You can place that wherever you like, perhaps in `/usr/bin/`.

 ---